America First Political Action Conference

-As of 2022, the conference has hosted four elected officials as speakers: Georgia Representative Marjorie Taylor Greene, Arizona Representative Paul Gosar, Arizona State Senator Wendy Rogers, and Lieutenant Governor of Idaho Janice McGeachin.
+As of 2025, the conference has hosted four elected officials as speakers: U.S. Congress members Marjorie Taylor Greene and Paul Gosar, Arizona state senator Wendy Rogers, and lieutenant governor of Idaho Janice McGeachin.

 Background

 On December 21, 2019, in the wake of the "Groyper Wars", leaders of the Groyper movement held a speaking conference called the "Groyper Leadership Summit" in West Palm Beach, Florida.
 The event was invite-only and held at an undisclosed location.
 The date, location, and title of the event mirrored Turning Point USA's "Student Action Summit," a speaking event featuring conservatives including Ben Shapiro, who Fuentes would publicly confront outside the venue.
-In the confrontation, Nick said, "Ben, it's great to see you.
+In the confrontation, Fuentes said, "Ben, it's great to see you.
 Why did you give a 45-minute speech about me at Stanford?
-And you wouldn’t even look in my direction."
+And you wouldn't even look in my direction."
 Shapiro did not respond as he walked into the venue.
-The Daily Beast characterized the Groyper Leadership Summit as "aimed at embarrassing Turning Point, potentially by luring some of the Turning Point students to Fuentes’ white nationalist event".
+The Daily Beast characterized the Groyper Leadership Summit as "aimed at embarrassing Turning Point, potentially by luring some of the Turning Point students to Fuentes' white nationalist event".